srcfl/srcful-documentation/docs/getting-started/participate.md

 There are a few ways to get involved with Sourceful and start participating in the energy revolution at this stage:

-<a class="button button--primary" href="https://sourceful.energy/beta">Click here to find out how</a>
+<a class="button button--primary" href="https://sourceful.energy/store">Click here to find out how</a>

 ## Get a Sourceful Energy Gateway

 By getting a Sourceful Energy Gateway, you can start validating green energy from your Distributed Energy Resource (DER) and earning tokens for contributing to the decentralized energy grid.
-To get started, visit our Hardware Vendor [RAKwireless store](https://store.rakwireless.com/products/srcful-energy-gateway) and acquire an Energy Gateway.
+To get started, visit our [Store](https://sourceful.energy/store)

 ### Requirements